 - Identifying Related Models: The next step after the above would be identifying similar AI/ML APIs.
 Doing this, development becomes easier with successful ML/AI model deployments and individual teams can work on further enhancements and apply the same to additional use cases.

 - Public Data: Finding the initial training data is a key challenge in adopting AI/ML.
 None would actually feed this data.
 So, where will you drive information from?
-That’s where you require the public data sets.
-May not exactly meet your full requirements but can at least fill the gaps to enhance project viability.
+That’s where you require public data sets.
+It may not exactly meet your full requirements but can at least fill the gaps to enhance project viability.

 - Due Identity: One starts witnessing the true potential of ML/AI only after the software runs and shows completion at a high rate, quality and performance compared to the traditional approach.
 So, it will be important for any organization to identify and forward the success stories that they see out of AI/ML adoption to further teams keeping them updated.